Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ## 3. Beter secrets using managed pod identity to access key vault

-There is a beter way to access sensitive data in our application and that is by using [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
-When we created our environment in [lab 1](..\lab1-environment-setup\LAB.md) we already set up AAD Pod Identity, over the next few steps we will configure our application to use it to securely access credentials in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+There is a better way to access sensitive data in our application and that is by using [AAD Pod Identity](https://github.com/Azure/aad-pod-identity).
+When we created our environment in [lab 1](..\lab1-environment-setup\LAB.md) we already set up AAD Pod Identity.
+Over the next few steps we will configure our application to use it to securely access credentials in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).

 Let's start off by creating a user assigned managed identity.